 By law, the distillate must be put into new charred American white oak barrels at no more than 125 proof.
 Four Roses ages each barrel for at least 5 years.
 During that time the charred barrel will add oak and woody flavors to the Bourbon, as well as sweet vanilla and toffee notes from the carmelized sugars that are produced during the charring process.
 Each barrel ages differently, and is allowed to age until the desired taste profile is reached for the intended product.

 After each barrel has been carefully aged to maturity, it is bottled.
-Our Single Barrel Bourbon is given a handwritten label noting the warehouse and the rack location where the barrel was aged.
+Our Single Barrel Bourbon is given a label noting the warehouse and the rack location where the barrel was aged.

 From time to time during the aging process, barrels are pulled to check maturation progress.
 A thief is used to extract samples to be tasted.